modrinth/docs/docs/getting-started.md

 }
 ```

-If you did get nearly the same thing than what's appearing above, then it's that you can access modrinth !
+If you did get nearly the same thing than what's appearing above, then it's that you can access Modrinth !

 ## Your first useful request